jeebonAI/frontend/architecture.md

 ### Models and Data Flow

-The Jiboni frontend uses a simplified model architecture that aligns with our backend approach:
+The Jeebon frontend uses a simplified model architecture that aligns with our backend approach:

 #### Direct Model Usage (No DTOs)